Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Conclusion

 \section{Conclusion}

 In this paper, we proposed an improved variance-reduced gradient estimator and integrated it with gradient tracking mechanism for nonconvex distributed zeroth-order optimization problems.
 Through rigorous analysis, we demonstrated that our algorithm achieves sublinear convergence for smooth nonconvex functions that is comparable with first-order gradient tracking algorithms, while maintaining relatively low sampling cost per gradient estimation.
+We also derive linear convergence rate for smooth nonconvex and gradient dominated objective functions.
 Comparative evaluations with existing distributed zeroth-order optimization algorithms verified the effectiveness of the proposed gradient estimator.
-Future work will focus on refining the step-size bounds of the algorithm and reducing the dependence of the convergence rate on the dimension $d$.